2004 Houston Astros season: Performance overview

 The Astros won 36 of their final 46 games to capture the National League Wild Card.
 The NL Central division champion St. Louis Cardinals steamrolled their way to a major league-best 105–57 record, leaving Houston 13 games behind.
 Meanwhile, the Astros finished just a game ahead of the San Francisco Giants to take their first playoff berth since 2001.

-The Astros reached the 89-win threshold for the seventh time in franchise history, while qualifying for their eighth playoff appearance, via their first-ever Wild Card title.
+The Astros realized the 89-win threshold for the seventh time in franchise history, while qualifying for their eighth playoff appearance, via their first-ever Wild Card title.
 Since the inception of the NL Central division in 1994, Houston had concluded the regular season in either first or second place ten times in 11 seasons, excluding the 2000 campaign.
-Furthermore, during a span of 17 seasons commencing in 1992, the 2004 campaign signified the twelfth of 15 having completed with a .500 winning percentage or above.
+Furthermore, during a span of 17 seasons commencing in 1992, the 2004 campaign signified the twelfth of 13 having completed with a .500 winning percentage or above.
+The 2004 stage was also the fourth of five in succession with 84 or more wins—another club record—which remained so until 2015 to 2025, excluding the shortened 2020 season.
+For the fifth time in seven seasons, The Astros scored 800 or more runs (803), the most prolific span in club history, as well as scoring 740 or more for the tenth successive campaign.
+Their final regular-season home attendance was 3,087,872, also a club record, surpassing their 2000 total of 3,056,139, as well as they second time the franchise had totaled 3 million or more.